marlow75/retropic/README.md

 ### Commodore C64

-16 colors total, 4 modes, 2 usefull for graphics
+16 colors total, 4 modes, 2 useful for graphics

 * 320x200 - use 2 colors in 8x8 screen cell.
 * 160x200 - use 4 colors in 4x8 screen cell, average or brightest color are choosen when shrinking 320->160.